 Researchers have found that mice lacking the PIM family of kinases, is slightly less than normal rodents and stressed that the preparation is aimed only at PIM1, it has a controlled level of toxicity in patients with breast cancer.

-To assess whether PIM1 plays an appropriate role for these patients, scientists have determined the level of expression in tissue samples PIM1 with MYC cancer patients.
+To assess whether PIM1 plays an appropriate role for these patients, scientists have determined the level of expression in PIM1 with MYC tissue samples from cancer patients.

-The research team tested two preclinical drug PIM1 inhibitor of MYC-positive cancer.
+The research team tested two preclinical PIM1-inhibitor drug from MYC-positive cancer.
 During experiments PIM1 inhibitors kill cells: in one case, the mice implanted with tumor of the patient, and in another - predetermined genetic change MYC tumor development and introduction PIM1 inhibitor led to significant tumor regression.

 Based on materials medicalxpress.com